Skip to main content

 Fundamentals

 You feel it in your energy, your mood, your recovery.
 There’s a subtle but persistent friction in your daily life that wasn’t there before.
 This experience, this subjective sense that your body’s internal calibration is off, is a valid and important starting point.

 It’s the first piece of data in a deeply personal investigation into your own biology.
 The journey to understanding your health begins with acknowledging these feelings and seeking to understand their origin.
 The answer often lies within the intricate communication network of your endocrine system, the silent architect of your vitality.

 This system is a collection of glands that produces and secretes hormones, which are sophisticated chemical messengers.
 These messengers travel through your bloodstream, carrying precise instructions to virtually every cell, organ, and function in your body.
-They regulate everything from your metabolism and sleep cycles to your and reproductive health.
+They regulate everything from your metabolism and sleep cycles to your stress response and reproductive health.

 When this communication network is functioning optimally, the result is a state of dynamic equilibrium, a sense of well-being.
 When the signals become faint, crossed, or dysregulated, you experience the symptoms that prompted you to seek answers.